lobocv/pipeline/README.md

 for it.
 In most cases this will be JSON as it is a comfortable and well-known format.
 However, some high performance applications may decide to use a more efficient encoding such as Protocol Buffers, or even a different implementation of Go's JSON such as [easyjson](https://github.com/mailru/easyjson).

+Each input is tied to it's own encoder, giving you the ability to have sources with differing encoding.

 #### Decoding